 7.2.
 The Patrons of the Arts in Rural Communities “Beaver Island Music Festival” will remain non-profit forever.

 Music soothes the soul and brings tranquility and spice to our lives.
 Patrons of the Arts in Rural Communities (PARC) is the pipeline that keeps this treasure flowing to Beaver Island.
-We were hooked after our first visit to Beaver Island Music Festival (BIMF) and were excited to get involved.
+We were hooked after our first visit to the Beaver Island Music Festival (BIMF) and were excited to get involved.
 There is such an eclectic blend of talented local and national acts.
 Generations of family and friends gather in a harmonious atmosphere.
 BIMF has doubled attendance over the past five years.
 PARC is the over-arching organization that brings talented musicians to island events throughout the tourist season.

 We promise to not fill your inbox.
 We just want to let you know about the latest happenings at BIMF.